Thread Constructor (ThreadStart, Int32)

 Avoid using this constructor overload.
 The default stack size used by the Thread(ThreadStart) constructor overload is the recommended stack size for threads.
 If a thread has memory problems, the most likely cause is programming error, such as infinite recursion.

-Beginning with the .NET Framework version 4, only fully trusted code can set maxStackSize to a value that is greater than the default stack size (1 megabyte).
+Beginning with the .NET Framework 4, only fully trusted code can set maxStackSize to a value that is greater than the default stack size (1 megabyte).
 If a larger value is specified for maxStackSize when code is running with partial trust, maxStackSize is ignored and the default stack size is used.
 No exception is thrown.
 Code at any trust level can set maxStackSize to a value that is less than the default stack size.

 If you are developing a fully trusted library that will be used by partially trusted code, and you need to start a thread that requires a large stack, you must assert full trust before creating the thread, or the default stack size will be used.
 Do not do this unless you fully control the code that runs on the thread.